 - Protects the stomach – The addition of acid malate helps protect you from acid buildup and from your stomach lining thinning away.

-- Reduces fatigue – Caffeine is a stimulant which raises your blood pressure and heart rate which boosts your energy levels and mood, just be careful because too much caffeine can actually have the opposite reaction.
+- Reduces fatigue – Caffeine is a stimulant that raises your blood pressure and heart rate which boosts your energy levels and mood, just be careful because too much caffeine can actually have the opposite reaction.

 - Improves mental alertness – This is a side effect of the stimulant, anytime your heart rate is up your body perceives it as a fight or flight response and makes you more alert.